Pathologic/FormLister/assets/snippets/FormLister/docs/en/050_Mail_Sending.md

 - maxCount: files count is less than defined;
 - countBetween: files count is in the range;

-There's no sense to use "!field name" construction in file validation rules,  because the value of the file field can not be empty, so use "optional" rule instead.
+There's no sense to use the "!field name" construction in file validation rules,  because the value of the file field can not be empty, so use the "optional" rule instead.

 There's the [+attachments.value+] placeholder available in reportTpl template, it contains the list of attached files.
 To output particular file field use the [+field name.value+] placeholder.
 Files are sent only in letters with reportTpl template.